Ah the matcha latte… The buzz drink of our modern time, which you can find now in all the coffee shops everywhere!

 The whip (traditionally made of bamboo) is an indispensable tool.
 It’s used to avoid lumps, but also to make your matcha tea foamy.

 You will notice that the foam is not present on all photos you see on internet; this is due, alas to the vagaries of photo shooting… Too much waiting and the foam disappears!
-Also, don’t do as I often do, which is to postpone too much drinking the tea once prepared…so drink it as soon as possible preferably while still warm.
+Also, don’t do it too much, which is to postpone too much drinking the tea once prepared…so drink it as soon as possible preferably while still warm.

 This matcha tea is of course called “latte” because it contains milk.
 Preferably use almond milk, which gives this drink an incomparable flavour.
 Otherwise, rice or oat milk will also be very suitable.